joaohenggeler/eternal-wanderer/Source/Setup.md

 ## Dependencies

-Before running the scripts, their dependencies must be installed.
-You can do this by running the following command with the requirements file in this directory.
+Python 3.8 or later is required to run the scripts.
+You can install their dependencies by running the following command with the requirements file in this directory.

 ```
 pip install -r requirements.txt